porterjamesj/website/content/blog/wedding-videobooth.md

 ## Hardware choices

-One of the big hurdles remaining was figuring out what we were going to use as the colored objects to be tracked in the final setup.
-Up until this point, we'd been testing with ceiling lights and various shiny objects in our apartments, but that wasn't going to cut it for the final version.
+One of the big hurdles remaining was figuring out what we were going to use as the colored objects that the wedding guests would draw with.
+Until now, we'd been testing with ceiling lights and various shiny objects in our apartments, but that wasn't going to cut it for the wedding.
 We wanted whatever we settled on to have a few
 characteristics:

-1. Minimal false positives, i.e. someone's clothes or body won't be mistaken for it, resulting in spurious drawings.
+1. Minimal false positives, i.e. someone's clothes or body won't be mistaken for it, resulting in spurious drawing.
 2. Works well in a variety of light conditions.
-This was important since we weren't exactly sure what the ambient light would be like at the wedding venue when we set everything up.
+This was important since we weren't sure what the ambient light would be like at the wedding venue.
 3. Can be "turned on and off" by changing it's color/light emission somehow.
 This just makes drawing/writing a lot easier, since never being able to "turn off" the color would be like drawing with a pencil you couldn't pick up off the page.
-4. Comes in multiple colors, so we can draw a few distinct colored lines/effects on the screen.
+4. Comes in multiple colors, allowing for multiple distinct colored lines or effects.

 These requirements suggested using light-producing objects, like glowsticks, LEDs, or lightbulbs, rather than something like a ball painted in a bright color.
-A light-producing object works more consistently in different light conditions, since it doesn't need to reflect light from it's environment to look colored.
+A light-producing object works more consistently in different ambient light conditions, since it doesn't need to reflect light from it's environment to look colored.
 An LED or lightbulb can just be powered on and off, where as something that doesn't light itself up has to be occluded somehow in order to stop drawing, which is much tricker.